toddcf/code-snippets/javascript/objects/promise/promise-methods/allSettled.md

 # allSettled()

-The `.allSettled()` method takes in an array of promises and waits to return all the results when the last one is finished running, whether each one was resolved or rejected.
+The `Promise.allSettled()` method takes in an array of promises and waits to return all the results when the last one is finished running, whether each one was resolved or rejected.

 ```
 // function makePizza . . . etc. here